USA/Hong Kong. 2016.

 Tyler Perry (Mabel ‘Madea’ Simmons/Brian Simmons/Joe Simmons), Cassi Davis (Aunt Bam), Patrice Lovely (Hattie), Diamond White (Tiffany Simmons), Yousef Erakat (Jonathan), Liza Koshy (Aday Walker), Bella Thorne (Rain), Lexy Panterra (Leah), Javon Johnson (Reverend Walker), Brock O’Hurn (Horse)

 Brian Simmons becomes upset after finding that his seventeen year-old daughter Tiffany has been invited to a Halloween party at the Upsilon Theta fraternity.
 He has to go out so calls over his mother Mabel ‘Madea’ to make sure Tiffany does not leave the house.
 Madea arrives with her husband Joe and two best friends Bam and Hattie.
-Tiffany tries to make up a story about the house being haunted in order to get them to go to bed early but sneaks out when this fails to work.
+Tiffany tries to make up a story about the house being haunted in order to get the others to go to bed early but when this fails to work she simply sneaks out.
 When she finds Tiffany is gone, Madea storms into the frat house in search of her.
 After they are thrown out of the party, Bam retaliates and calls the police.
 The fraternity swear vengeance.
-Back at Brian’s place, Madea and the girls then find themselves surrounded by killer clowns, spooky happenings and pursued by zombies.
+Back at Brian’s place, Madea and the girls then find themselves surrounded by killer clowns, spooky happenings and zombies.

 Tyler Perry has become one of the top African-American stars/creative talents in the world.
 Perry first appeared with the self-written/produced/performed play I Know I’ve Been Changed (1998) that slowly became a hit and led to wider stage work.
 The role that Perry has become most associated with is Mabel ‘Madea’ Simmons, the foul-mouthed, gun-toting Black woman with attitude (a role Perry claimed to base on his own mother).
 Perry first premiered Madea in the play I Can Do Bad All By Myself (1999) and has developed several other Madea plays.
-These spilled over onto film beginning with Diary of a Mad Black Woman (2005) and Boo!
-A Madea Halloween is the eighth follow-up, which has included also the animated film Madea’s Tough Love (2015).
+These spilled over onto film beginning with Diary of a Mad Black Woman (2005).
+Boo!
+A Madea Halloween is the eighth out of so far eleven follow-ups, which have also included the animated film Madea’s Tough Love (2015).
 Perry’s star has grown through these and he has played in other comedy films as well as several serious films, including the title role in Alex Cross (2012) and parts in David Fincher’s Gone Girl (2014), Teenage Mutant Ninja Turtles: Out of the Shadows (2016), even a small part as an admiral in Star Trek (2009).